-To become a basic patroller, you will first need to apply to be in the "Candidate Program" and once accepted, train as a patrol "candidate".
-Review the following FAQ's and fill out the Candidate Interest Form (see tab).
-Upon receipt of the Candidate Interest Form, our Candidate Advisor will review your form and contact you.
+To become a basic patroller, you will first need to apply to be in the Program and once accepted, train as a "Patrol Trainee".
+Review the following FAQ's and fill out the Interest Form (see tab).
+Upon receipt of the Interest Form, our Training Supervisor will review your form and contact you.
 Based upon your qualifications and experience, you will be advised of training information and/or suggestions on how to proceed.

-What are the requirements for acceptance into the Patroller Candidate Program?
+What are the requirements for acceptance into the Basic Patroller Program?

 There are five basic requirements:

 (1) Successfully complete an interview process.